IBM-Cloud/terraform-provider-ibm/website/docs/d/org_quota.html.markdown

 page_title: "IBM: ibm_org_quota"
 sidebar_current: "docs-ibm-datasource-org-quota"
 description: |-
-  Get information about an IBM Bluemix organization quota.
+  Get information about an IBM Cloud organization quota.
 ---

 # ibm\_org_quota

-Import the details of an existing IBM Bluemix org quota as a read-only data source.
+Import the details of an existing IBM Cloud org quota as a read-only data source.
 You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage